 - (c) violations of the University Policy on Preventing and Addressing Discrimination and Harassment 04.81.11.

 8. Intentional or reckless damage to or destruction of University property or private property.

-A. Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of University documents, records;
+- i.
+Forgery, fraud (including payroll fraud), bribery, alteration, or misuse of University documents, records;

-B. Providing false or misleading information during a disciplinary proceeding or investigation related to potential policy violations; or
+- ii.
+Intentionally providing false or misleading information during a disciplinary proceeding or investigation related to potential policy violations; or

-C. Representing oneself as another member of the university community.
+- iii.
+Representing oneself as another member of the university community.

 13. Failure to comply with directions of university officials or law enforcement officers acting in performance of their duties and/or failure to identify oneself to these persons when requested to do so.

 14. Unauthorized possession, duplication or use of keys or swipe cards that are used for electronic access to any university premises, or unauthorized entry to or use of university premises or private property.

 15. Violation of any university policy, rule, or regulation published in hard copy or available electronically on the university website.